Investigation of deep water GOM subsalt imaging

 Data License

+The Tempest model and dataset are the results of several years of development of deep water GOM geological model, synthetic dataset and PSDM.
 The current model and dataset include a VTI geological model (i.e. vertical velocity, delta and epsilon volumes), a synthetic dataset consisting of 20,075 shots simulated using a VTI high order FD code, and a VTI PSDM RTM volume that was generated using our proprietary RTM code.

 The project was done in collaboration between Devon Energy and SeismicCity.
 A license to the model and dataset can be purchased from Devon Energy.
 For details about purchasing a Tempest data license please contact SeismicCity.
 The license includes the model, simulated dataset and RTM PSDM volume.
 The data license comes with full publication rights.